randax/kafka-streams-workshop/README.md

 ## Exercise 2

-In the first exercise we did set up a lot of stuff, but we didn't really provide a lot of value other than synchronize data from a Postgresql database to Elasticsearch.
+In the first exercise we did set up a lot of stuff, but we didn't really provide a lot of value other than synchronize data from a single Postgresql table to Elasticsearch.
 It is time to change that!

 Cecilie was really happy that the search engine now provides results, but she did note one thing: none of the books contain any author.
 And searching by author does not work, as it should.
 That will be the task of this second exercise.